 - A personal credit score of 700 or above will be extremely beneficial.

-Business credit scores are obviously an important factor in business loans and will indicate your company’s history of paying back lenders in the past.
-For startups, this may be a difficult one to reach, as you’ll need to take out loans to gain business credit footing.
-Establishing a business credit score is fairly simple; all it takes is opening a business bank account, incorporating your business, or searching for your employer identification number (EIN).
+Business credit scores are obviously an important factor in business loans and will indicate your company's history of paying back lenders in the past.
+For startups, this may be difficult to reach, as you'll need to take out loans to gain business credit footing.
+Establishing a business credit score is fairly simple; all it takes is opening a bank account, incorporating your business, or searching for your employer identification number (EIN).
 Here are some tips for boosting your business credit.